The Value of Context: Human versus Black Box Evaluators

 Résumé 0

-Evaluations once solely within the domain of human experts (e.g., medical diagnosis by doctors) can now also be carried out by machine learning algorithms.
-This raises a new conceptual question: what is the difference between being evaluated by humans and algorithms, and when should an individual prefer one form of evaluation over the other?
-We propose a theoretical framework that formalizes one key distinction between the two forms of evaluation: Machine learning algorithms are standardized, fixing a common set of covariates by which to assess all individuals, while human evaluators customize which covariates are acquired to each individual.
-Our framework defines and analyzes the advantage of this customization -- the value of context -- in environments with very high-dimensional data.
-We show that unless the agent has precise knowledge about the joint distribution of covariates, the value of more covariates exceeds the value of context.
+Machine learning algorithms are now capable of performing evaluations previously conducted by human experts (e.g., medical diagnoses).
+How should we conceptualize the difference between evaluation by humans and by algorithms, and when should an individual prefer one over the other?
+We propose a framework to examine one key distinction between the two forms of evaluation: Machine learning algorithms are standardized, fixing a common set of covariates by which to assess all individuals, while human evaluators customize which covariates are acquired to each individual.
+Our framework defines and analyzes the advantage of this customization -- the value of context -- in environments with high-dimensional data.
+We show that unless the agent has precise knowledge about the joint distribution of covariates, the benefit of additional covariates generally outweighs the value of context.

 document thumbnail